nickobard/Machine-Learning-II/02 - Neural Networks/README.md

 - A trained feed-forward neural network model capable of classifying fashion items into 10 categories with reasonable accuracy.
 - A `results.csv` file containing the predicted labels for the evaluation dataset.

----

-**Note**: While convolutional neural networks were acknowledged as more suitable for image data, constraints such as computational resources or assignment scope may have limited their implementation in this notebook.
-The focus remained on optimizing a feed-forward neural network for the given task.